-- 1. In the Monitor Resource Definition dialog box, click Add.
+- In the Monitor Resource List dialog box, click Add.
 Select the monitor resource type disk TUR monitor in the Type box.
 Enter the monitor resource name sdw1 in the Name box.
 Click Next. - 2.
-To set a disk resource, click Browse. - 3.
+Enter the monitor settings.
+Change nothing from the default values.
+Click Next. - 3.
+To set a disk resource, click Browse. - 4.
 Select sd1 in the tree view, and click OK.
-Check that sd1 is set to the Disk Resource and click Next. - 4.
-Enter the monitoring setting.
-Click Next without changing the default value.
-Click Next. - 5.
+Check that sd1 is set to the Disk Resource and click Next. - 5.
 Set the recovery target.
 Click Browse. - 6.
 Click failover1 in the tree view and click OK.
-Check that failover1 is set to Recovery Target, and click Finish. - 7.
-The disk TUR monitor resource (sdw1) is added to the Monitor Resource Definitions.
+Check that failover1 is set to Recovery Target, and click Finish.

+The disk TUR monitor resource (sdw1) is added to the Monitor Resource List.